 Can a mons lift be combined with other procedures?Mons pubis reduction is most commonly carried out as part of a tummy tuck (abdominoplasty) procedure or even as part of a more comprehensive mummy makeover surgery.
-Mummy makeover surgery at Centre for Surgery involves restoring a woman to her pre-pregnancy body shape with breast lift or breast implants combined with liposuction and tummy tuck.
+Mummy makeover surgery at Centre for Surgery involves restoring a woman to her pre-pregnancy body shape with a breast lift or breast implants combined with liposuction and tummy tuck.

-Many women may combine a mons lift procedure with cosmetic gynaecology treatments including labiaplasty, vaginoplasty or a vaginal rejuvenation procedure.
+Many women may combine a mons lift procedure with cosmetic gynaecology treatments, including labiaplasty, vaginoplasty or a vaginal rejuvenation procedure.

 What are the benefits of combining mons surgery with a tummy tuck?Tummy tuck (abdominoplasty) commonly involves performing a mons lift at the same time.

 You should avoid lifting heavy objects or children during the first four weeks after surgery.
-Strenuous exercise including gym workouts can be restarted after four weeks but you should make sure to check with your Surgeon first.
+Strenuous exercise, including gym workouts, can be restarted after four weeks but you should make sure to check with your surgeon first.